amirhosseinghdv/PPE-Noncompliance-Evaluation/README.md

 ## 1. Notes

+    This is the implementation of "Combining computer vision with fuzzy logic for real-time detection of personal protective equipment non-compliance"
-    This is a pytorch easy re-implement of "YOLOX: Exceeding YOLO Series in 2021" [https://arxiv.org/abs/2107.08430] The repo is still under development
+    The repo is still under development.

 ## 2. Environment